IronCoreLabs/ironweb/README.md

 ### Unit Testing

-This repo uses [Karma](https://karma-runner.github.io/latest/index.html) and [Jasmine](https://jasmine.github.io/) for all unit testing.
+This repo uses [jest](https://jestjs.io/) and [nightwatch](https://nightwatchjs.org/) for all unit testing.
 The unit tests are run using a headless version of Chrome to verify that all tests work in a browser-based environment.

 `yarn run unit`

 To run a subset of the tests you can use the `-t` option of Jest to only run tests whose name matches the provided value

-`yarn run unit --filter GroupCrypto`
+`yarn run unit GroupCrypto`

 This library also has minimums for unit test code coverage in order to pass.
 These coverage minimums are configured within the `karma.conf.js` file and determine what the minimum % of code coverage is for various metrics before the unit tests will pass.
+TODO: port this to jest

 Copyright (c) 2022 IronCore Labs, Inc.
 All rights reserved.